MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/xbox-live-title-storage.md

 Next determine what titles and platforms will need to access the data.
 Title storage supports cloud data access from a single title on a single platform, and from multiple titles on multiple platforms.

-Finally, use the topics in this section to configure your storage, upload your data, and set access permissions appropriately based on your choices.
+Finally, use the articles in this section to configure your storage, upload your data, and set access permissions appropriately based on your choices.

 <a name="ID4EJFAC"></a>